Find a Lender-Approved Local Conveyancer in Cherry Burton

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold issue on a property I have offered on last month in what should have been a quick, no chain conveyancing.
-Cherry Burton is the location of the property.
-What do you suggest?
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what should have been a straight forward, no chain conveyancing.
+Cherry Burton is where the house is located.
+Is there any advice you can impart?

-Flying freeholds in Cherry Burton are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Cherry Burton you must be sure that your lawyer goes through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Cherry Burton are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Cherry Burton you must be sure that your lawyer goes through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Cherry Burton may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated